SaxySam/Git_Instructions/README.md

 *Git* is an open-source version control system that allows users to work independently or collaboratively on a project across multiple devices while maintaining changes made to a project between devices and users.

 Think of it like a cloud storage service like Microsoft's *OneDrive*, allowing you to upload and download changes.
-The key difference being that git offers a much wider range of flexibility and control over which files are uploaded, the way files are uploaded, as well as providing numerous usages and ways of modiying files for different projects.
+The key difference being that git offers a much wider range of flexibility and control over which files are uploaded, the way files are uploaded, as well as providing numerous usages and ways of modifying files for different projects.

 ### How Git Works?